DecisionsDev/odm-container-samples/decisioncenter/businessvalueeditor/README.md

       ODM libraries are required to compile the JAR.
       For that, deploy ODM for Developer public docker image:
       ```bash
-      docker-compose -f compose-odm-dev.yml up odm &
+      docker-compose -f compose-odm-dev.yml up -d odm
       ```

-      and then download the ODM libraries:
+      wait a couple of minute and then download the ODM libraries:
       ```bash
       wget http://localhost:9060/decisioncenter/assets/decision-center-client-api.zip
       ```